windsuzu/console.jay/content/docker/Docker Container Lifecycle.md

 ![[docker-container-lifecycle.png]]
 > Source: [Docker Container Lifecycle Management](https://k21academy.com/docker-kubernetes/docker-container-lifecycle-management/)

-When a [[Docker]] container is created with `docker create`, it can be started using `docker start` multiple times (you can also use the `docker run` command to create and start a container simultaneously).
+When a [[Docker]] [[Docker Container|container]] is created with `docker create`, it can be started using `docker start` multiple times (you can also use the `docker run` command to create and start a container simultaneously).
 The container may run and finish immediately or run for an extended duration, depending on the processes it executes.

 >[!seealso]
 >- [[docker run, create, start]]